Relational Capacity & Ministry Effectiveness

 Many ministries place loving relationships at their core.
 Relationship numbers are constrained by what might be termed ‘relational capacity.’
 Evolutionary psychology suggests limits to the number of personal, loving relationships.
 But what happens if this limit is exceeded?
 We don’t know.
 People generally don’t do it, but some ministers do.
 Do the relationships, the minister, and the ministry suffer?
 This 35-month project seeks answers.

-This study would contribute to general scientific knowledge of human relationships and constraints on exercising love.
-Further, it would have direct implications for ministries that rely on a relational model for doing ministry.
+This study seeks to contribute to the general scientific knowledge of human relationships and constraints on exercising love.
+Further, it will have direct implications for ministries that rely on a relational model for doing ministry.